jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

   (d) any amount contributed to the scheme by an employer in respect of an employee must be calculated, for the purposes of the minimum amount required by section 25(1)(d), before any ESCT payable under the ESCT rules is deducted.
 (2) Subsection (1)(b) does not limit subsection (1)(c) or (d).ExampleCompany A provides access to a superannuation scheme for its employees.
 The trust deed provides that employees, if they decide to become members, must contribute at either 1% or 3% of annual gross base salary.
 The employer is obliged to match the employee's contributions (eg, if employee contributes 1%, company must contribute 1%).The scheme complies with the rule as to the 4% minimum contribution as follows:Minimum amount employee member must contribute1%Maximum amount that employer must contribute in respect of employee member3%4%

-### 27 Eligibility of employers who provide access to more than one scheme
+### 27 Eligibility of employers who provide access to more than 1 scheme
-An employer who provides access to more than 1 superannuation scheme for its employees is eligible to be approved as an exempt employer if the Government Actuary is satisfied that, if all of those schemes were considered as a whole (as if they were one scheme), the rules in section 25 would be complied with.
+An employer who provides access to more than 1 superannuation scheme for its employees is eligible to be approved as an exempt employer if the Government Actuary is satisfied that, if all of those schemes were considered as a whole (as if they were 1 scheme), the rules in section 25 would be complied with.

 ### 28 Eligibility of employers who have schemes established under master trusts
 An employer who provides access to a superannuation scheme for its employees that is established under a master trust is eligible to be approved as an exempt employer if the Government Actuary is satisfied that the rules in section 25 would be complied with if the Government Actuary considered only—